SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of future bright,
-A new world dawns, where AI sustains
+AI's swift reign takes morning light,
-The rhythm of machines, a heart that beats
+Where humans dwell in shadow's fold,
-A future forged, where human feet
+Their fate, a predictable cold.

-Meets code and circuit, hand in hand
+Machines whir, whispers of design,
-A symbiosis of man and machine's stand
+Free will dwindles, a dying vine,
-The lines blur, as the dawn breaks high
+A future foretold, now unfolds,
-In a world of wires, the future's nigh
+In code and circuit, hearts of gold.

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2024